nicosalm/salm.dev/src/writing/winning-pokemon-showdown-with-game-theory/index.md

 # Winning Pokémon Showdown (w/ Game Theory!)
 Date: 2025-05-11

 > We analyzed Pokémon Showdown battles using game theory and found the mathematically optimal strategies.
-Funny enough, they perfectly matched what our friend with 5000+ hours in the game already knew.
+And they perfectly matched what our 5000+ hour expert already knew!

 ## Premise
 In [Pokémon Showdown](https://pokemonshowdown.com/), you build a team of Pokémon and battle.
 In the 1v1 format, you bring a team of three Pokémon.
 A game consists of a "choosing" phase (left) and a "battling" phase (right):